-Today, Samara potato growers have much to be proud of: they have many years of experience in producing high-quality seed and food potatoes, the region occupies one of the leading places in Russia in terms of potato yield (by the end of 2018, the average yield indicator is at the level of 295 kg / ha).
+Today, Samara potato growers have something to be proud of: they have many years of experience in the production of high-quality seed and ware potatoes, the region occupies one of the leading places in Russia in terms of potato yield (at the end of 2018, the average yield was at the level of 295 c / ha).

 However, in recent years, the cultivation area (and, consequently, production volumes) of table potatoes in the region has been steadily declining.
 According to the Ministry of Agriculture and Food of the Samara Region, in 2018, potatoes were planted on an area of 4,4 thousand ha in the region (for comparison, in 2012, 7,2 thousand ha were allocated for this crop).
 In all categories of farms of the potato region, 274,4 thousand tons were collected (90,6% compared to 2017).

 The main reasons for the loss of interest of farmers in the crop are clear to all Russian potato growers: low purchase prices for the product, which have been persisting for several years, with growing costs for growing annually.

 “Farms are forced to sell potatoes at the same prices as ten years ago,” says Oleg Vinogradov, executive director of the Union of Potato Growers of the Samara Region, “but at that time there were completely different prices for fertilizers, plant protection products, seeds, fuel ...”